 Current Graduate Student Articles and Awards

-- Fernanda Bretones-Lane has been selected to the TePaske Seminar in Colonial Latin American History, to be held at Emory University on April 14, 2018.
+- Fernanda Bretones Lane , who has been awarded a Charlotte W. Newcombe Doctoral Dissertation Fellowship for 2018.
+Fernanda has also been selected to the TePaske Seminar in Colonial Latin American History , to be held at Emory University on April 14, 2018.
 Selected participants pre-circulate an article or chapter-length work in progress to be discussed in a workshop format.

 - Dani Picard was honored yesterday (December 5, 2017) at the A&S faculty meeting with the 2017 Outstanding Graduate Student Teaching Award from the College of Arts and Science.
 The award comes with a cash prize and an engraved plaque.
 Hearty congratulations to Dani on this well-deserved recognition!
 Awards for Teaching and Advising Excellence article.

 - Abena Boakyewa-Ansah has published "Crafted 'By Their Own Hands': African American Religious Experience in Union Occupied North Carolina, 1862-1865", North Carolina Historical Review, Vol.94, July 2017. p.
 299-332.
 Congratulatioins, Abena, on this remarkable accomplishment!